-

 TestWheel

 TestWheel is also a good fit for teams trying to scale automation without scaling engineering effort.
-It lowers the barrier for participation and helps keep large test suites from collapsing under their own weight due to self-healing.
+It lowers the barrier for participation and helps keep large test suites from collapsing due to self-healing.

 Cypress

-Cypress works for front-end–centric workflows where fast feedback is more important than broad system coverage.
-It is frequently adopted by JavaScript development teams to validate UI behavior.
+Cypress works for front-end–centric workflows where fast feedback is more important than broad coverage.
+JavaScript development teams almost always use it to validate UI behavior.

 Typical use cases cover: